Exclusive-China search giant Baidu considers making own electric vehicles -sources

 Building cars would represent a dramatic development in Baidu’s push to diversify income streams as growth plateaus in its core search business, where revenue grew just 2% last year.

-Baidu’s Nasdaq-listed shares got a 5% boost in premarket trading.
-Shares of Geely’s Hong-Kong-listed subsidiary, Geely Automobile Holdings, were up as much as 5% in the afternoon.
-Shares of GAC rose about 1%.

-Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai; Editing by Christopher Cushing, Robert Birsel
+Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai; Editing by Christopher Cushing and Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.